Labor Day Activities Special Education Labor Day Word Search & Crossword

 $4.50

-This unit reviews how Labor Day became a national holiday in a simplified but rigorous way for students with diverse learning needs to make meaningful and authentic connections to the material.
+This unit reviews how Labor Day became a national holiday in a simplified yet rigorous manner, allowing students with diverse learning needs to make meaningful and authentic connections to the material.

-There are many opportunities for students to engage in repeated information on this holiday.
+Students have many opportunities to engage in repeated information on this holiday.

-Finally, many of the Labor Day activities include more than one version, suggestions for differentiation and options for presentation.
+Finally, many Labor Day activities include multiple versions, suggestions for differentiation, and options for presentation.

 See Preview for a detailed look at the contents.